openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

-"Before and during the openSUSE conference, some nice people (Jens-Daniel, Jürgen, Darix) created the following site for you:
+"Before and during the openSUSE conference, some nice people (Jens-Daniel, JÃ¼rgen, Darix) created the following site for you:

 [http://rtfm.opensuse.org](http://rtfm.opensuse.org/)